Skip to main content

 Named in honor of Adam Walsh, Team Adam provides rapid, onsite assistance to law enforcement and families during critical cases involving missing children.
 They are retired law enforcement professionals with years of experience at the federal, state and local levels.

-In 2021, Team Adam deployed to the scene of 34 cases of critically missing children and did virtual consultations on an additional 52 critical cases.
-They have deployed more than 1,200 times since Team Adam began in 2003.
+In 2022, at the request of law enforcement, Team Adam deployed to the scene of 17 cases of critically missing children and did virtual consultations on an additional 2critical cases.
+They have deployed 1,275 times since Team Adam began in 2003.

 Attempted Abductions